Updated Jan 10, 2023

-Idaho is a relatively friendly solar state with a tax deduction that is state-specific and can save you a great deal of money on your personal income taxes.
+Idaho is a relatively friendly solar state with a state-specific tax deduction that can save you a great deal of money on your tax return.

 Idaho currently ranks 27th in the nation for being solar-friendly.
-One of the things worth mentioning is that just a year ago, Idaho was ranked 35th in the country.
-This is a significant improvement in the energy loan programs and low-interest rates that Idaho is now offering homeowners.
-When looking at all of these impressive benefits, it may make you start to see more clearly why solar is so important.
+Something worth mentioning is that Idaho was ranked 35th in the country a year ago.
+This is a significant improvement due to the energy loan programs and low-interest rates that Idaho is now offering homeowners.
+Looking at all of these impressive benefits may make you start to see more clearly why solar is so important.

 Solar costs will vary based on the size of your home and how much power is needed to control it.
-You can often get estimates as to how much power is needed in your home and what the total installation costs would look like for putting in a complete solar system.
+You can often get estimates on how much power is needed in your home and the total installation costs for a complete solar system.

-Idaho residents are lucky because there is a federal tax incentive and a state tax incentive.
+Idaho residents are lucky because there are federal and state tax incentives.
 In addition, companies like Rocky Mountain Power will offer net metering.
 This means that you won’t only save money the first year of your system being in place but as you continue to level with the solar panels in place.
 Homeowners can expect to save at least $5,000, if not more, on their solar energy system.